Discover Jesus \ Events \Jesus' Life in Nazareth – Age 6

 In the early summer, Zacharias and Elizabeth and their son John (later to be known as John the Baptist) came to visit the Nazareth family.
 The parents naturally talked over many things, mostly focused on the future of their sons as each mother had a heavenly visit concerning them.
 Jesus and John played with blocks in the sand on top of the house and enjoyed themselves gleefully in their play.

 After meeting John, there sparked an interest in Jesus of the history of Israel and the meanings behind the Jewish religion and traditions: Sabbath rites, synagogue sermons, and recurring feasts of commemoration.
-Joseph explained to him the meaning of all these seasons, from the first midwinter festive illumination, to the last of the new year, the day of atonement, and the many in between.
-Jesus contemplated them all, and although some of these celebrations and observances were beyond a young boy’s understanding, Jesus entered fully in the joyful annual vacation season where everyone camped out in leafy booths and celebrated heartedly.
-The feast of tabernacles was like a large family reunion with food and good times.
+Joseph explained to him the meaning of all these seasons, from the first midwinter festive illumination to the last of the new year, the day of atonement, and the many in between.
+Jesus contemplated them all, and although some of these celebrations and observances were beyond a young boy’s understanding, Jesus entered fully into the joyful annual vacation season, where everyone camped out in leafy booths and celebrated heartedly.
+The Feast of Tabernacles was like a large family reunion with food and good times.

 The first great shock of Jesus happened before his birthday.
 He assumed that his father and mother knew everything.
 Imagine the surprise when his father failed to explain the cause of earthquakes after a mild one had just occurred.
 Joseph answered honestly that he did not know.
 Jesus had to face the fact that his parents were not all-knowing!